tilezen/vector-datasource/docs/api-keys-and-rate-limits.md

 ## Rate limits

-Mapzen Vector Tiles is a free, shared service and rate limits are not currently enforced.
+Because Mapzen Vector Tiles is a shared service, there are limitations on the numbers of requests to prevent individual users from degrading system performance.

+* [Rate limits](https://mapzen.com/documentation/overview/#mapzen-vector-tiles) are detailed in Mapzen's developer overview.

 If an individual user abuses the service (especially by "vacuuming" or "scraping" tiles not pre-generated), the overall system performance will be degraded for the on-demand portion of the service for all users.
 Cached tiles will continue to be highly available for all users.